DAOhaus/paper/README.md

 Duplicates of duplicates are not allowed, and there is nothing stopping a parent from being passed successfully along with it's child.
 They could both be valid proposals, and in some cases could be "amendments" or “add ons” to the original proposal.

 Note: I'm tempted to allow the group to change proposal variables such as who the chairman is, the registry contract, chairman fee, etc... but I feel like creating a NEW contract is a better route, because the truly important things (votes & opinions) need to start from scratch anyways.
 So an emphasis should to put on creating small, step by step proposals rather than large proposals that take a long time.

+* **v2 — Ability for Proposal Contracts to Request Limited Minting Capacity:** Many people might not have the ETH to participate however have the ability to contribute energy in other forms.
+E.g. they may wish to offer labour hours and it’s less burden on the entity to be compensated in percentage ownership of the land/asset.
+Proposal contracts could also request permission for the chairman to have a limited minting capacity for the work proposed e.g. the land might be represented by 365 tokens, and the proposal contract might request permission to mint 3 membership tokens to pay for labour on the land and at the same time recruit more members.

 ## **Member Management Contract**